That’s how may hours of video are watched on Facebook every day.

 Video is the undisputed king of content formats.

-Our brains are wired in a way that makes us far more likely to retain visual content than text.
+Our brains are wired in a way that makes us far more likely to retain visual content compared to text.

 Accordingly, people stay on a website for as much as two minutes longer and are about 64% more likely to purchase something when it is presented using video.